Jamie Thomson (author): Biography

-Jamie Thomson grew up in Brighton where he met one of his co-authors Mark Smith at school at Brighton College.
+Thomson grew up in Brighton where he met one of his co-authors Mark Smith at school at Brighton College.
 He graduated from the University of Kent with a degree in politics and government.

-Jamie Thomson was an assistant editor on White Dwarf magazine from 1981 to 1984 and wrote a regular column for Warlock.
+Thomson was an assistant editor on White Dwarf magazine from 1981 to 1984 and wrote a regular column for Warlock.
 While working at Games Workshop, he was one of the developers of the computer game The Tower of Despair.

 From 1984 to 1996 he was a prolific and best-selling author, usually publishing at least two titles per year.
 One of his most successful series was The Way of the Tiger, six linked adventures about a ninja hero, written with Mark Smith.
 The books have been published in Japan, France, USA, Italy and Sweden.

 He is the author of numerous novels and 'choose-your-own-adventure' type gamebooks.
 His contributions to the genre include four major creator-owned series: Duel Master, Falcon, and Way of the Tiger (all co-written with Mark Smith) and Fabled Lands (co-written with Dave Morris).
 He also co-wrote three books for the Fighting Fantasy series: Talisman of Death and Sword of the Samurai, again with Mark Smith, and The Keep of the Lich Lord with Dave Morris.
 He also co-wrote an adventure game, The Tower of Despair for Games Workshop.
 Currently he has six novels for children published: Corvus, by Boxer Books, the Dark Lord series (Dark Lord: The Teenage Years and Dark Lord: A Friend in Need) and the Wrong Side of the Galaxy series, published by Orchard books in the UK, and by various publishers abroad from the US to Turkey with most of Europe in between.
 A third in the series, Dark Lord: Eternal Detention came out in 2014, along with the first in a new series of comedy adventure in space: The Wrong Side of the Galaxy.
 A second SF novel, A Galaxy Too Far was published in November 2015.
 In February, 2017, the fourth in the Dark Lord series, The Headmaster of Doom, came out.